Nuggets vs. Lakers Predictions & Picks - Western Conference Finals Game 1

 Over (222.5)

-- Denver covers the spread when it is a 6-point favorite or more 52.9% of the time.
-That's more often than Los Angeles covers as an underdog of 6 or more (30%).

-- Los Angeles and its opponents have gone over the over/under 52.4% of the time this season (43 out of 82).
-That's more often than Denver and its opponents have (37 out of 82).

-- As a moneyline favorite this year, the Nuggets are 43-18, a better record than the Lakers have recorded (23-28) as moneyline underdogs.
+- The Nuggets have a .705 winning percentage as a moneyline favorite (43-18) this season, better than the .451 winning percentage for the Lakers as a moneyline underdog (23-28).

 Watch live NBA games without cable on all your devices with a seven-day free trial to Fubo!